graalvm/graalvm-demos/spring-native-image/README-Code-Editor.md

-# Spring Boot Microservice with GraalVM Enterprise in OCI Code Editor
+# Spring Boot Microservice with Oracle GraalVM in OCI Code Editor

-This part shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructure (OCI) Code Editor using the Spring Boot 3 microservice example.
+This part shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructure (OCI) Code Editor using the Spring Boot 3 microservice example.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
 ## What is Code Editor?

 [Code Editor](https://www.oracle.com/devops/code-editor/) enables you to edit and deploy code directly from the Oracle Cloud Console.
 You can develop applications, service workflows, and scripts entirely from a browser.
 This makes it easy to rapidly prototype cloud solutions, try new services, and accomplish quick coding tasks.

-GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.
-Code Editor's integration with Cloud Shell gives you direct access to GraalVM Enterprise JDK 17 and Native Image.
+Oracle GraalVM for JDK 17 (with Native Image) is preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.
+Code Editor's integration with Cloud Shell gives you direct access to Oracle GraalVM JDK and Native Image.

 ## Step 1: Open Terminal in Code Editor

 1. [Login to OCI Console and launch Code Editor](https://cloud.oracle.com/?bdcstate=maximized&codeeditor=true).

 2. Open a `New Terminal` in Code Editor.
 Use this Terminal window to run the commands shown in this sample.
 ![](./images/oci-ce-terminal.png)

 ## Step 2: Select GraalVM as the Current JDK

 1. List the installed JDKs: